shadibdair/Practice-K8S/Tasks/README.md

 If I want to move the deployment that was created previously to another namespcae:
 --> You cannot move a resource to another namespace.
     You need to delete the existing pod and recreate it in the other namespace.

+So What I've did, added inside the yaml file, where the metadata :
+--> namespace: shadi-namespace
 ```

 *Screenshots:*